 THE CLOCK CHANGE

 Your child’s internal clock won’t ‘spring forward’ and change along with your household clocks – our internal clock (circadian rhythm) is a major factor in determining our sleep patterns.
-If it’s knocked off e.g. by a holiday in a different time zone, or when the clocks change, then our sleep is of course disrupted.
-If you choose to do nothing, and at 7pm you try putting your child down for bed (their usual time pre-clock change), you will likely have a bit of a battle on your hands as their internal clock will be shouting ‘but it’s only 6pm!’
+If it’s knocked off e.g. a holiday in a different time zone, or when the clocks change, then our sleep is of course disrupted.
+If you choose to do nothing and at 7pm try putting your child down for bed (their usual time pre-clock change) you will likely have a bit of a battle on your hands as their internal clock will be shouting ‘but it’s only 6pm!’

 We recommend 3 options:

 If your child is sleeping well and is adaptable to change then she will probably just have a few “off” days sleep-wise after the time change.
 This option works well if your child is waking an hour earlier than you’d like as the time change will effectively bump their routine forward by an hour.
 If, however, your child is waking too late in the morning then you will need to take action so you can get out the door on time! (see options 2 and 3)

 Option 2: Adjust their routine backward

 If your child isn’t very adaptable – and you like their routine just the way it currently is – then moving his routine (wake-up, meals, naps, and bedtime) back by 10-15 minutes every few days until he is waking up an hour earlier than usual will prevent the time change from destroying your family’s sleep.
 For example, if you want to keep a 6.30am wake up time, then for a week or so before the change, work towards your child waking up at 5.30am (shift everything else back too); the day after the time change he will be waking up around 6.30am again.